hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-unsuspend-remote-dns-host hosname.com

-The function for unsuspending remote dns server.
+This function for unsuspending remote dns server.

 *******************************************************************